LibreSign/nextcloud-behat/README.md

 ### Step: all steps that run commands

-Before the command be executd, will replace the follow placeholders:
+Before the command is executed, the following placeholders will be replaced:

 | Placeholder          | Value                  |
 | -------------------- | ---------------------- |